Cairo International Stadium: Overview

-The Stadium is located about 10 km west of Cairo International Airport and about 10 km (30 min) from downtown Cairo.
-In 2005, in preparation for the 2006 African Cup of Nations it underwent a renovation.
+The stadium is located about 10 km west of Cairo International Airport and about 10 km from downtown Cairo.
+In 2005, it was renovated in preparation for the 2006 African Cup of Nations.

 Cairo Stadium is known for its atmosphere and capacity.
-This was evident during the 2006 African Cup of Nations, which were held in Egypt.
+This was evident during the 2006 African Cup of Nations, held in Egypt from 20 January to 10 February.
 Cairo Stadium is a symbol of Egyptian football.
 Nearly all of the most important Egyptian matches are held there.
 It has also served as the main stadium of the 1991 All-Africa Games.

 International football matches

 2006 Africa Cup of Nations

 The stadium was one of the venues for the 2006 Africa Cup of Nations.